Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Notation and data description

 We use the publicly available China Education Panel Survey (CEPS) data provided by the National Survey Research Center at Renmin University of China (NSRC).
 CEPS conducted surveys on 7,649 students, along with their family members and teachers, across 179 classes.
-For classes selected to participate, \textbf{all} students were surveyed.
-We use $N$ to denote the number of students in a \textbf{single} classroom.
-If it is for a particular classroom $c$ (from school from $s$), we use $N_c$ ($N_{cs}$) to denote the class size.
+For classes that are selected to participate, \textbf{all} students were surveyed.